By Michael Heraghty on May 12th, 2015

 I had to play around with Pixate a bit to get the interaction I wanted.

 Obviously, the prototype is sketchy/low-fidelity, and the interactions are unfinished, but it was rapidly created, and could be quickly handed over to developers or other stakeholders.
-Hopefully this gives you an idea of how you can create such a prototype online pharmacy yourself.
+Hopefully this gives you an idea of how you can create such a prototype yourself.